madEffort/django-mini-ebay/README.md

 ## Download

-You can [download](https://github.com/madEffort/django-mini-ebay/releases) the latest release version of the MiniBucks.
+You can [download](https://github.com/madEffort/django-mini-ebay/releases) the latest release version of the MiniEbay.

 ## Credits